-There is no change in the Company's approach to capital management during the quarter ended September 30, 2008.
+There was no change in the Company's approach to capital management during the quarter ended December 31, 2008.

-Goodwill and Intangible Assets
+(v) Goodwill and Intangible Assets

-In February 2008, Canadian Institute of Chartered Accountants issued Handbook Section 3064, Goodwill and intangible assets, replacing Handbook Section 3450, Goodwill and other intangibles and Handbook Section 3450, Research and development costs.
+In February 2008, the Canadian Institute of Chartered Accountants issued Handbook Section 3064, Goodwill and intangible assets, replacing Handbook Section 3450, Goodwill and other intangibles and Handbook Section 3450, Research and development costs.
 Various changes have been made to other sections of the Canadian Institute of Chartered Accountants Handbook for consistency purposes.
 The new sections establish standards for the recognition, measurement, presentation and disclosure of goodwill subsequent to its initial recognition and of intangible assets by profit oriented enterprises.
 This new standard is applicable to fiscal years beginning on or after October 1, 2008.
-The Company will implement this standard on October 1, 2008.
-The Company has not evaluated the impact this new standard will have on its financial statements.
+The Company implemented this standard on October 1, 2008 with no material impact on its financial statements.

-International Financial Reporting Standards ("IFRS")
+(vi) International Financial Reporting Standards ("IFRS")

 In February 2008, the Canadian Accounting Standards Board confirmed that the use of International Financial Reporting Standards ("IFRS") will be required for fiscal years beginning on or after January 1, 2011 for publicly accountable profit-oriented enterprises.
 IFRS will replace Canada's current generally accepted accounting principles.
 Companies will be required to provide comparative IFRS information for the previous fiscal year.

-The Company anticipates implementation of these standards in its first quarter of fiscal year 2012 and is currently evaluating the impact of their adoption on its consolidated financial statements.
+The Company anticipates implementation of these standards in its first quarter of fiscal year 2012 and is currently evaluating the impact of their adoption on its information systems, internal controls over financial reporting, disclosure controls and consolidated financial statements.